alamkanak/Vuepress-Portfolio-Theme/README.md

     user-name: <YOUR COMMIT USERNAME>
     target-branch: <YOUR TARGET BRANCH>
     ```
-3. Open your repo current repo where this current project is hosted.
+3. Open your current github repo page where this current project is hosted.
 4. Go to Settings > Secrets and variables > Actions > New repository secret.
 5. Add your github [personal access token](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) in a variable called `PORTFOLIO_REPOSITORY_PERSONAL_ACCESS_TOKEN`.
 6. From now on, When you make a new commit, github should automatically deploy into the target repo.